South Gawler Football Club

-The South Gawler Football Club is a country Australian rules football club, founded by James Fitzgerald in the Gawler South area of the Barossa Valley town of Gawler, South Australia, in 1889.
+The South Gawler Football Club is a country Australian rules football club, founded by James Fitzgerald in the Gawler South area of the town of Gawler, South Australia, in 1889.
 The Lions, who wear royal blue and white stripes, currently compete in the Barossa Light & Gawler Football Association.
 Their club and oval today situated at Eldred Riggs Reserve, Evanston, in Gawler.